Home | Curriculum | ECE Theory & Philosophy | How Can Educators Use Guided Play to Facilitate Deeper Learning?

-In this article, we describe guided play and share ideas for incorporating the best of unstructured free play with the joy of learning.
+In this article, we describe guided play and share ideas for encouraging foundational skill development that builds upon the joy of unstructured free play.

 Defining Guided Play